 Our Access courses focus on areas of social science, social work and health care, with students going on to study for degrees in subjects such as: Nursing, Midwifery, Psychology, Sociology, Criminology, Social Work, Sports Science and various health care specialisms.

 Access students come from a broad age range and varied backgrounds, and are typically dedicated and hard-working, having made a conscious decision to return to education.
 They have the advantage of life experience and sometimes employment to draw upon, and are generally very well received by Higher Education institutions.

 Hours of study

 We try as far as possible to timetable Access classes to suit students who might have childcare responsibilities and/or work.
 Classes will take place on a Monday and Wednesday evening, beginning at 5pm, with the first hour being tutor and study skills.
 Subject teaching then begins at 6pm – 9pm.

-Access courses are designed to be part-time and to last for one academic year (September to early July).
+Access courses are designed to be part-time and to last for one academic year (September to late June).

 The interview process will commence in May 2020 and run to September 2020.